-The breed’s name, Dachshund, means ‘badger dog’ in German.
+This breed’s name, Dachshund, means ‘badger dog’ in German.
 It has a rich and long history in Germany, going back as far as 600 years.
 As the name suggests, Dachshunds were developed to eagerly dig through and make their way to badger burrows and get rid of the occupants.
-The breed’s long and low-body is meant to do this muddy subterranean work.
+The breed’s long and low body is meant to do this muddy subterranean work.
 Aside from shooing away badgers, Dachshunds are well known for their noses and superb hunting spirits, being hound dogs.
 Small and low-built canines are well-suited for below-the-ground tasks and for beating down small bushes.

 Conclusion For Dachshund Breeders in Ohio

-Now that you know what to expect when you have a Dachshund, be it a standard or a miniature, short or long-haired, choosing one as your first or next puppy could be the right decision.
+Now that you know what to expect when you adopt a Dachshund, be it a standard or a miniature, short or long-haired, choosing one as your first or next puppy could be the right decision.
 We hope this list of Dachshund breeders in Ohio will help you bring home a new companion to begin a new chapter in your life.

 If traveling to these Dachshund breeders in Ohio is a distance for you, we have recommendations from other states that you should check out: